-Mandrill doesn't automatically add unsubscribed recipients to the unsubscribed portion of a Mailchimp list.
-If you want Mandrill recipients who unsubscribe to be unsubscribed in Mailchimp also, create a Mandrill webhook and use the Mailchimp API to remove people from your Mailchimp list programmatically.
+Mandrill doesn't automatically add unsubscribed recipients to the unsubscribed portion of a Mailchimp audience.
+If you want Mandrill recipients who unsubscribe to be unsubscribed in Mailchimp also, create a Mandrill webhook and use the Mailchimp API to remove people from your Mailchimp audience programmatically.

 View Mandrill Activity

 Mandrill keeps detailed information about your delivered emails.
 Statistics, like opens and bounces, can be be viewed via the Mandrill add-on or when you make API calls.

 Mandrill can also perform more complex email marketing functions, like A/B Split Testing and email scheduling.

 A/B Split Tests in Mandrill are a powerful and easy way to track and optimize recipient engagement with your emails.
 For example, create different versions of your website registration email and see which version gets the most opens and clicks over time.

 When passing message information to Mandrill, you can specify a particular time and date that an email should be sent.
 Mandrill stores the message for you and sends it at the chosen time.

 Use this process to create a highly customized series of emails based on a recipient action you track in your application, like registration date, purchase date, or product purchased.
 Send these emails to Mandrill at your convenience, and it'll send them at the time specified in your API request or SMTP message parameters.